Thaddeus-Maximus/thaddeus-maximus.github.io/_posts/library.md

 - C.G.
 Jung - Dreams
 - C.G.
 Jung - Four Archetypes
 - C.G.
 Jung - The Portable Jung
+- Strong's Concordance with Hebrew, Chaldee, and Greek Dictionaries
+- **Blaise Pascal - Pensees**
+- St. Basil The Great - On Social Justice
+- St. Maximus the Confessor - On The Cosmic Mystery of Jesus Christ
+- St. Basil The Great - On the Human Condition

 # Pure Philosophy
 - Douglas Hofstadter - Godel, Escher, Bach: An Eternal Golden Braid
 - Adam Smith - The Theory of Moral Sentiments

+# Business
+- **Dr. Laurence J. Peter - The Peter Principle**
+- Drucker - Managing in Turbulent Times
+- Ted S. Frost - Where Have All the Wooly Mammoths Gone?
+- Carl Sewell - Customers For Life
+- John C. Maxwell - Developing the Leader Within You
+- Clarence A. O'Brien - Patent Guide for the Inventor
+- Neil Rackham - SPIN Selling

+# Fiction
+- Flannery O'Connor - The Violent Bear It Away / Everything That Rises Must Converge / Wise Blood
+- Frank Herbert - Dune
+- **Eugene Vodolazkin - Laurus (*loaned out*)**
+- Jean-Paul Sartre - No Exit and Three Other Short Plays
+- R.A.
+Heinlein - Time Enough For Love
+- R.A.
+Heinlein - The Number of the Beast
+- **Unknown - The Way of a Pilgrim / The Pilgrim Continues His Way (*loaned out*)**
+- G.K.
+Chesterton - The Man Who Was Thursday
+- Leo Tolstoy - Resurrection
+- John Milton - Paradise Lost
+- J.R.R.
+Tolkien - The Hobbit

 # Other
 - Edward Abbey - The Best of Edward Abbey
 - Henry Petroski - The Evolution of Useful Things
 - **Henry Petroski - To Engineer is Human**
+- Barker/Dodd/Webb - The Growth of a Nation